thiyagu06/command-runner/README.md

   creating pipeline based on needs

 * Command Runner also provides a way to teardown your [version.yaml](samples/docker.yaml) local environment the same way you have done for setup.
-Just define your shell commands to removing your installation in the tearDown stage of your pipeline. easy, isn't it?
+Just define your shell commands to removing your installation in the tearDown workflow of your pipeline. easy, isn't it?

 _**Warning:** sample pipelines are not fully tested.
 It's for providing some thoughts to user on how we can perform